libsidplayfp/combined-waveforms/README.md

 About the samplings
 ---

-The old ST, PS and PST samplings for the 6581 are affected by the saw top bit writeback issue: once the top bit is driven low the accumulator is altered rendering the second half of the values invalid (those from 2048 to 4095).
-A few PS samplings, marked as odd, seems to be in fact good for some reason (see https://github.com/libsidplayfp/libresidfp/issues/11).
+The old ST, PS and PST samplings for the 6581 are affected by the saw top bit writeback issue: once the top bit is driven low the accumulator is altered rendering the second half of the values just a mirror of the first 2048 samples.
+A few PS samplings, marked as odd, seems to be in fact good, so there are reasons to think that the topbit writeback does not happen in some cases (see https://github.com/libsidplayfp/libresidfp/issues/11).
 New samplings are no longer affected by this problem.

 Hint
 ---

-Perform multiple samplings on same chip and AND them toghether, this would eliminate random fluctuations and provide the base for a more stable model.
+Perform multiple samplings on same chip and AND them toghether, this would eliminate random fluctuations and provide the basis for a more stable model.